Don’t know how to meditate and get the most out of it? Here’s a step-by-step guide and resources to begin today.

-All it takes is 10 mindful minutes – TED Talk
+- All it takes is 10 mindful minutes – TED Talk

 A famous TED speech was given by the creator of Headspace.
 (BTW it’s also my favorite app for meditation as well).
 His points about mindfulness are actually mind-blowing and will make you want to jump-start meditation right away.

 Free Music For Meditation

+I love love love singing bowls.
+Listening to them are just joyful.
 You can make your own soothing sound with one of these most popular singing bowls.